Photo by Linda Heath © Linda Heath

 “I’ll be at Rockville Centre, Long Island, New York October 10th &11th.
 They’re doing a 70th birthday tribute concert for me presented by the South Shore Symphony Orchestra.”

-Keith Emerson’s re-mastered solo releases… (3CD Box Set), and at
+Purchase Keith Emerson’s re-mastered solo releases… ‘At the Movies' (3CD Box Set), ‘Changing States,’ and ‘Honky’ at Cherry Red Records

-Purchase Ray’s very special memoir called -The True Story of an Eclectic American Family and Their Wacky Family Business … You’ll LIVE IT!
-Also available for download on NOOK or KINDLE edition for JUST .99 CENTS at or - Please support Ray by purchasing his book so he can continue to bring you quality classic rock music reporting.
+Purchase Ray’s very special memoir called ‘Check the Gs’ -The True Story of an Eclectic American Family and Their Wacky Family Business … You’ll LIVE IT!
+Also available for download on NOOK or KINDLE edition for JUST .99 CENTS at amazon.com or barnesandnoble.com - Please support Ray by purchasing his book so he can continue to bring you quality classic rock music reporting.

 “Check the Gs is just a really cool story ... and it’s real.
 I’d like to see the kid on the front cover telling his story in a motion picture, TV sitcom or animated series.
 The characters in the story definitely jump out of the book and come to life.
 Very funny and scary moments throughout the story and I just love the way Ray timeline’s historical events during his lifetime.
 Ray’s love of rock music was evident throughout the book and it generates extra enthusiasm when I read his on-line classic rock music column.
 It’s a wonderful read for everyone!” …firstname.lastname@example.org